-There’s plenty of tips and tricks on how to make your climbing shoes sticky again, but once the sole is too worn (or even worse and it’s worn through to the rand) the writing is on the wall.
+There are plenty of tips and tricks on how to make your climbing shoes sticky again, but once the sole is too worn (or even worse and it’s worn through to the rand) the writing is on the wall.

 Of course, you should always resole your old shoes when possible, but if that’s simply not possible, then it’s probably the right time to treat yourself to some shiny new shoes.